Hey there! Here's a little about me..

 My name is Kasey!
-I am a designer, marketer, computer geek but oddly still a farm girl to the core, a wife to a man who loves dirt biking and mom of two feisty toddler girls.
+I am a designer, marketer, computer geek but oddly still a farm girl to the core, and mom of two feisty toddler girls.

 I am the owner of Pen + Posh, an Etsy success story dream that came true when I replaced my income within Six months and quickly rose to the top 1% of shops selling on Etsy.
 To this day the shop has earned over six-figures in SVG sales and continues to be a main revenue source to my multiple six-figure, passive income business year after year.
 I now share my story and all that I've learned in hopes of helping other creative moms build their passive income empires from home doing what they do best, creating!

 I am an SVG Design Mentor, and passive income strategist for crafters and artists looking to make a living online but still have the flexibility to live the life they choose.